eyang2020/Super-Awesome-Chat-App/README.md

 This class functions as a helper class for the Client class.
 It is used to run the client side of the chat application by initilizing a new client with a set address and port.

 This class was used frequently in the operation of the client/server and ChatDriver so it was tested with an operating client/server to test the actual functionality.
 There was also a testing done to make sure the class exists and the methods exist with correct return types.

-Methods:

-main: creates a new instance of the Client class, passing it the address of the server and its respective port.
-Also invokes the EDT thread to prevent deadlock.

 ## Server Class